 In most countries, first time student visa applicants are required to appear for an in-person interview at the U.S. Embassy closest to where you live.
 However, each U.S. Embassy and Consulate sets its own interview policies and procedures regarding student visas.
 Students should consult US Embassy websites in their home countries or call for specific application instructions.

+Due to extensive and ongoing review of visa issuing practices as they relate to U.S. national security, it is important to apply for your visa well in advance of your travel departure date.
 Keep in mind that June, July, and August are the busiest months in most consular sections, and interview appointments are the most difficult to get during that period.
 Students need to plan ahead to avoid having to make repeat visits to the US Embassy.
-To the extent possible, students should bring the documents suggested below, as well as any other documents that might help establish their ties to their local community.
+To the extent possible, students should bring all required documents to the U.S. Embassy, as well as any other documents that might help establish ties to their local community.

 All student applicants must have a SEVIS generated I-20 issued by Winthrop University, which they submit when they are applying for their student visa.
 The consular officer will need to verify your I-20 record electronically through the SEVIS system in order to process your student visa application.